Research Journal

 …with the Gaia theory one can grasp the “power to act” of all the jumbled-up organisms without immediately integrating them into a unity that is superior to them and which they obey.

-despite the word “system,” Gaia doesn’t act in a systematic fashion, or at least it isn’t a unified system.
+…despite the word “system,” Gaia doesn’t act in a systematic fashion, or at least it isn’t a unified system.
 Lenton has shown that the regulation can be very strong or very lax, depending on the scales of space and time.
 The homeostatis of an organism and the more erratic regulation of the climate are not of the same type.
 The Earth is not an organism.
 Unlike all living things, it lives off itself in a way, through continuous recycling with very little help from external matter (apart, of course, from solar energy).
 One cannot even say that Gaia is synonymous with the globe or the natural world because, after all, living things, even after several billion years of evolution, only are in charge of a thin skin of the Earth, a sort of biofilm, what the researchers with whom I am working at the moment call “critical zones.”

-Latour article in LA Review of Books, 2018
+–Latour article in LA Review of Books, 2018BATTISTONI

 Alyssa Battistoni, in Material World, reflects on on Latour’s recent work and his shift toward politics:

-On a Ghosh-related epic story note: I just listened to a great podcast by Marie Mutsuki Mockett (Thirteen to One, New Stories for an Age of Disaster) at Emergence Magazine; it’s about Japan’s lost words for “nature” (only one being left: Shizen), and what (Shinto) animism offers us as a way of connecting, with attention on the giant earth-quaking catfish Ōnamazu…
+“Having lost faith in the long-promised world of prosperity, and recognizing that the planet cannot support all of us, elites have deregulated the economy and dismantled the welfare state while lavishly funding the denial of climate change.”
+Amitav Ghosh’s The Great Derangement devastatingly describes the false promise of world-wide fossil-fueled prosperity)On a Ghosh-related epic story note: I just listened to a great podcast by Marie Mutsuki Mockett (Thirteen to One, New Stories for an Age of Disaster) at Emergence Magazine; it’s about Japan’s lost words for “nature” (only one being left: Shizen), and what (Shinto) animism offers us as a way of connecting, with attention on the giant earth-quaking catfish Ōnamazu…

 Battistoni goes on to write that